Pediatric Orthopedic Surgeons treating Fused Toes

 A youngster with cubitus Varus often has an ugly deformity and a good range of motion (ROM) at the elbow.
 Even though some research claims that the functional arc is preserved despite an uneven flexion arc and a restriction of elbow flexion range on the afflicted side.
 According to other writers, the malformation has no functional effects.

 Studies have revealed, however, that long-term follow-up of kids with cubitus varus might lead to issues including a higher risk of lateral condyle fractures or other secondary fractures, posterolateral elbow discomfort and instability, and delayed ulnar nerve palsy.
-The clinical importance of several studies of elbow joint morphology and alignment changes in cubitus varus continues.
-Despite the fact that patients are frequently asymptomatic, and the patient ignores the deformity, the aforementioned consequences as well as aesthetic issues usually necessitate surgical intervention.
-However, even though doctors believe that surgery works well to correct this deformity, therapy works well in some cases too.
+Furthermore, the clinical importance of several studies of elbow joint morphology and alignment changes in cubitus varus continues.
+Even though patients are frequently asymptomatic, and the patient ignores the deformity, the aforementioned consequences, as well as aesthetic issues, usually necessitate surgical intervention.
+However, even though doctors believe that surgery works well to correct this deformity, therapy works well in some cases, too.

 QUESTIONS AND ANSWERS

-What is Cubitus Varus in children, and what causes it?
+What constitutes Cubitus Varus in children, and what causes it?

 Cubitus varus refers to a condition characterized by an abnormal inward angulation of the forearm at the elbow, causing the arm to deviate towards the body.
 In children, this condition occurs as a result of a supracondylar humerus fracture, which is a common childhood elbow injury.
 When the fracture heals improperly, it can lead to a deformity in the alignment of the forearm bones, resulting in cubitus varus.